Christmas Presents: A Life in Progress

 Other than trying to be an acceptable father, he had numerous adventures.
 If he becomes what society considers "mature" before he dies it will be a surprise to himself and those who know him.
 His signature sign off on correspondence, love, peace, joy, pretty well sums up what he has valued.

 2007 is a year to end this.
 Gracie and Casey are alive and in reasonably good health.
 All seven are alive and making the best of their lives.
-We have thirteen grandchildren and four great grandchildren.
+We have thirteen grandchildren and seven great grandchildren.
 What more could anyone want?

 Senator Casey sponsored the Industrial Hemp Production Act of Colorado in 1995 and again in 1996.
 In 1995, it was railroaded in the Agriculture Committee by a last-minute fax from the DEA (see below).
 In 1996, the bill passed the Senate Agriculture Committee and then the full Senate, only to be railroaded again in the House Agriculture Committee by the DEA (anyone every heard of the Hatch Act?).
 In 1997, the bill was taken up again by Rep. Kay Alexander (R-Montrose), having received an endorsement from the conservative Farm Bureau.
 This bill amazingly passed the House Agriculture Committee that had killed it in 1996, but failed in a vote of the full House.
 The bill again received intense pressure on law makers from law enforcement, who claimed they would be incapable of telling industrial hemp and medicinal cannabis appart, even though they look completely different and are grown in a completely different manner.